kap6174/SNS3/README.md

 6. Clear Block List: Unblocks all IPs after confirmation.
 7. Unblock an IP: Unblocks a specific IP address.
 8. Generate Summary Report: Displays a summary of incidents and blocking statistics.
-9. Exit: Shuts down the NIDS.
+9. Exit: Shuts down the NIDPS.

 ## Configuration